 The sizes of the board covers may change, too.

 Just like the board aesthetics matter, even more, do the aesthetics of your pins matter to attract people who want to save and click through to your website.

-Use also for the pin aesthetics your brand design (brand colors and fonts) to transfer a unifying overall feeling of your brand.
+Use also for the pin aesthetics your brand design (brand colors and fonts) to transfer a unified overall feel of your brand.

-You can buy premade templates here, in case you don’t enjoy creating them or create them yourself with Canva or Picmonkey.
+You can buy premade templates here, in case you don’t enjoy creating them by yourself or create them yourself with Canva or Picmonkey.